This one is written for Saudi Arabian Airlines in Manila. Please, please, please put me on your no-fly list.

 I was preparing to put on a dress.

 I certainly didn’t leave the guesthouse that morning with aspirations of donning feminine garments.
 No, in fact, I had put on my manly cammo shorts and an equally manly typhoon survivor t-shirt.
-But the problem, which Saudi Arabian Airlines had failed to mention in their tiny reservation email — half of which was in Arabic — is that they maintain a strict dress code.
+But the problem, which Saudi Arabian Airlines in Manila had failed to mention in their tiny reservation email — most of which was in Arabic — is that they maintain a strict dress code.

 Yes, seriously.
 Western women would cover their heads.
 Men would cover their legs and ankles.
 No sandals.